Frutisoft/orchard/packages/fruti-compiler/README.md

 ## Overview

-The Fruti compiler is a **learning project** translating Fruti source code to LLVM IR.
+The Fruti compiler is a **passion project** by Jameson Jones (Illinois Mathematics and Science Academy) translating Fruti source code to LLVM IR.
 Phase 1 MVP is complete with a functional compilation pipeline.
-This is a **solo student project** demonstrating compiler construction principles.
+This is a **personal project** demonstrating compiler construction principles.

 ### Current Status: Phase 1 MVP Complete ✅